ykotseruba/SNAP/README.md

 	- Q3: Objects of what class are in the image?
 Select one of the following options: cup, comic book, keyboard, laptop, mouse, tie, water bottle, phone, backpack, remote, other
 	- Q4: How many objects are in the image?
 Select one of the following options: A) 1    B) 2    C) 3    D) 4

+### Testing humans

+We conducted an experiment with 43 human observers on a subset of SNAP images.
+The subjects viewed images on the monitor and answered the same questions that we used on the VQA task.
+This data was used to establish a human baseline for the counting and categorization tasks under varying capture conditions.

+PsychoPy code for running the experiment is in the `human_experiment` folder.

 ### Testing models